jenkinsci/custom-war-packager/demo/all-latest-core-maven/README.md

   * Some agent installer modules have obsolete tooling, they need to be updated before inclusion
 * Latest version of Lib Task Reactor

+The demo is similar to [All-latest core](../all-latest-core) demo, but it runs in Maven.

 Limitations: